 The oversubscription criteria for all Community and Voluntary Controlled primary schools are as follows:

-Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan which names the school will be admitted.
+Before the application of oversubscription criteria, children with an Education, Health and Care Plan which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.